artiomn/awesome-neuromorphic/README.md

 - [PeleNet](https://github.com/sagacitysite/pelenet) - Reservoir computing framework for Loihi.
 - [PyNN](https://neuralensemble.org/PyNN/) - Python package for simulator-independent specification of neuronal network models.
 - [PySNN](https://github.com/BasBuller/PySNN) - Spiking neural network (SNN) framework written on top of PyTorch for efficient simulation of SNNs both on CPU and GPU.
 - [Rockpool](https://rockpool.ai/) - Rockpool is designed to let you design, simulate, train and test dynamical neural networks, which include explicit temporal dynamics and simulation of time.
 Rockpool created by SynSense (see below) and supports SynSense neuromorphic hardware.
+Rockpool allows to build networks, simulate, train, test, and deploy them in simulation or event-driven neuromorphic compute hardware.
+Rockpool provides layers with many simulation backends, including Brian2, NEST, Torch, JAX, Numba, and raw NumPy.
+It is not designed for detailed simulation of biological networks.
 - [Sinabs](https://www.synsense.ai/products/sinabs/) - Open source PyTorch based library, developed to design and implement Spiking Convolutional Neural Networks.
+Created by SynSense.
+The library implements several layers that are spiking equivalents of CNN layers.
+In addition it provides support to import CNN models implemented in Keras conveniently to test their spiking equivalent implementation.
 - [SPAIC](https://github.com/ZhejianglabNCRC/SPAIC) - Spike-based artificial intelligence computing platform.
 - [spikeflow](https://github.com/colinator/spikeflow) - Spiking neural networks in tensorflow.
 - [SpikingJelly](https://github.com/fangwei123456/spikingjelly) - Open-source deep learning framework for Spiking Neural Network (SNN) based on PyTorch.